iandundas/motion-nstableview-example/README.md

     constrain_views

 I find this sequence helps categorise what can be a complicated setup (if it were a more complicated controller, at least).

+To get started (note that RubyMotion 2 is required for OSX support):

+	$ cd motion-nstableview-example
+	$ rake